moraneus/RV-with-Allens-interval/README.md

        B

 Two options should be checked for this interval:
-   * A ends - check if A starts when B starts.
+   * A ends - check if A starts when B starts, and A ends between B.
-   * B ends - check if B starts when A starts.
+   * B ends - check if B starts when A starts, and A ends between B.
 ```
 11. ##### Check if interval A finishes interval B
 ```